 In Netflix's eminently bingeable Dark, four families struggle to comprehend the resounding effects of a multidimensional wormhole located below their town.
 It all begins with a missing kid: Erik, a local teenager, disappears.
 Then, the Dopplers, the Tiedemans, the Nielsens, and the Kahnwalds must all reckon with their involvement in the destruction caused by the wormhole.
 Winden, the town, is bananas — sheep are dying, children are missing, and other children are discovering that they've accidentally committed incest.
 (More than one character refers to the town as a "festering wound.")

-At the center, though, is a priest named Noah.
+At the centre, though, is a priest named Noah.
 He's a stern-looking man, and he may or may not be the villain of the whole show.
 More importantly, he appears to know what's happening.
 Noah (played by Mark Waschke) is the key to unraveling the mysterious events that keep happening in the town of Winden, Germany.
 The dead sheep, the dead pigeons, the dead children (the kinder!), everything.
 And yet, he speaks in riddles and doesn't show up until episode 5.
 It would have been helpful to have him around since episode 1, but we're not complaining — this show is a sticky beast, but it's fun to decode.

 Most importantly, Noah is the character who is kidnapping and killing children.
 The show slowly reveals him as the villain, although it never takes a moral stance on his actions.
 Noah is part priest and part genius.
 He wants to harness time travel such that he can "reorder" the course of events, from beginning to end, as he tells his trainee Helge Doppler (Peter Schneider).